Upcoming WECA meetings

 date below to view these found treasures!

-have some old WECAgrams that could be "PDF" scanned, please send
+If you have some old WECAgrams that could be "PDF" scanned, please

-email to Peter / N2TFC - webmaster at weca dot org
+send email to Peter / N2TFC - webmaster at weca

-experimenting and building radio devices.
-Tom married Jeanne Fyfe in 1966.
+now, were in experimenting and building radio devices.
+Tom married Jeanne

 Thornwood New York.

 Beam antennas, verticals and wire dipoles soon sprang up on the roof and in